-The Chemical Sciences Division Safety Management Committee meets quarterly and consists of representatives from the Chemical Sciences Division, the Division Safety Coordinator, the division representative to the LBNL Safety Advisory Committee (SAC), and the division EHS liaison.
+The Chemical Sciences Division Safety Management Committee meets quarterly and consists of representatives from the Chemical Sciences Division, the Division Safety Coordinator, the division representative to the LBNL Safety Advisory Committee (SAC), the division representative to all LBNL Safety subcommittees, and the division EHS liaison.
 In addition, other EHS division staff members may be invited to attend when their interest or expertise would be useful.
 These representatives serve the division in promoting general EHS awareness and practice.